 “Val Greenwood’s guide is recognized as one of the leading publications on the subject of genealogy. . .
 This volume has been and continues to be a classic, one of the few that every genealogist should own and read.
 It is both a reference guide and a textbook.” —New England Historical and Genealogical Register

-“It is good to have a new edition of this work [speaking of the third edition].
+“It is good to have a new edition of this work [speaking here of the 3rd edition].
 Greenwood manages to make research in American genealogy understandable.” —American Reference Books Annual

 In a news release entitled “Genealogical Publishing Company Partners with FamilyLinks.com,” which was posted on SbWire on March 3, 2008, it states the following (quoting Barry Chodak, president of GPC): “Our collection of guide books and how to books numbers more than 250, including the most widely used text, Val Greenwood’s Researcher’s Guide to American Genealogy.”